GrayHatter/gr.ht/content/posts/consent-is-required.md

 Opinions differ[^difficulty] on what exactly counts as consent.
 I'd venture to guess it gets even more complicated when it comes to software.
-I'm sure that contributes to why TOS are so unparseable by people required to agree to them, that there's even a website dedicated to explaining common ones[^dislike].
+I'm sure that contributes to why TOS are so unparseable by the very people who are required to agree to them, that there's even a website dedicated to explaining common ones[^dislike].
 What does consent look like when it's software in between?
 If someone continues to use the software, isn't that consent?
 No, it's not.

 [^difficulty]: Mine don't; clearly communicated agreement with disclosure.
 It's
     not hard, **consider the other human too!**